Richardinho/cms/stories/11-create-an-article.md

-# 11. Create an Article
+# 11. As a user, I want to Create an Article

 As a user, I want to be able to create an article and save it into the database